-C0 is compared to R2 to define the start of the HSYNC.
 It is worth recalling that there is a discrepancy between the CRTC's internal registers and the actual display of the corresponding characters by the GATE ARRAY and/or ASIC.
 The CRTC counters are ahead of the GATE ARRAY display.

 The GATE ARRAY does not respect this "shift" to generate the HSYNC's.
-Thus, the HSYNC occurs on the C0 of the "CRTC".
+Thus, the HSYNC occurs on the C0 of the "CRTC" and not that displayed by the GATE ARRAY.